Tyler G. Okimoto

 ABOUT

 In my research, teaching, and practice, I work to facilitate collaboration and consensus between diverse points of view.
-My work examines how collaboration and consensus can shape social justice in organizations and society: both how a lack of consensus contributes to injustice and inequality, and how people can effectively collaborate to move past conflict and repair cooperative relationships.
-Importantly, I see leadership as a catalyst to overcome these challenges, and thus have made "collaborative leadership" a cornerstone of my philosophy as a leader and educator.
+My work examines how collaboration and consensus can shape social justice and inclusion in organizations and society: both how a lack of consensus contributes to injustice and inequality, and how people can effectively collaborate to move past conflict and repair cooperative relationships.
+Importantly, effective leadership can be a catalyst to overcome these challenges.

 University of Queensland